 How would you describe ‘Phil Jone’s style’ and what is your process of achieving it?

-Phil: My work can be anything from cartoonish to somewhat photo-realistic.
-The realism style I paint in requires a lot of time and focus as I tend to be more of a perfectionist when painting “realism.”
+Phil Jones: My work can be anything from cartoonish to somewhat photo-realistic.
+The realism style I paint in requires a lot of time and focus as I tend to be more of a perfectionist when painting “realism”.

 What was it like working as an artist with an Army Special Operations aviation unit?
 Could you please expound on that project?

-Phil: I was assigned to the same unit featured in the film “Black Hawk Down.”
-It was quite the contrast interning at Disney Studios to working with Navy SEALs, Delta Forces, and Special Forces.
+Phil Jones: I was assigned to the same unit featured in the film “Black Hawk Down.”
+It was quite the contrast between interning at Disney Studios and working with Navy SEALs, Delta Forces, and Special Forces.
 One thing Disney Animation had in common with my unit as I had a chance to work with the best in the world in both fields.
 Military work was demanding and fun as my job consisted of creating everything from graphics for briefings to doing paintings for the unit’s museum at FT.
 Campbell, KY.
 Both were amazingly rewarding.

 What is your lookout when choosing clients to work with?

-Phil: I’m at a point in my career where I look for clients who will be fun to work for and share the same creative spirit I do.
-It should not be a struggle as we collaborate on making something innovative, fun and new.
+Phil Jones: I’m at a point in my career where I look for clients who will be fun to work for and share the same creative spirit I do.
+It should not be a struggle as we collaborate on making something innovative, fun, and new.

-How do you ensure your vision of a project is in line with that of the client in order to set the process in the right direction?
+How do you ensure your vision of a project is in line with that of the client to set the process in the right direction?